Student Health Insurance

 Open enrollment for the 2016-2017 academic year will occur from August 4–September 7, 2016.
 You may not be able to access the system until the open enrollment period.

 1. To enroll/waive in the School of Medicine Health Insurance and Rx plan click here. (you will need to enter your NET/University ID, which is available on the back of your purple NYU ID or provided to you in your Financial Aid package)

 2. To enroll in the Cigna Dental Insurance, click here. (you will need to enter your Kerberos ID, which is the same ID used to access email)

-The School of Medicine provides its students with comprehensive coverage through United Healthcare.
+The School of Medicine provides its students with comprehensive medical/prescription coverage through United Healthcare.
 All students are required to enroll in this plan unless they meet the criteria for waiving.

 The School of Medicine also provides an optional Dental Plan through Cigna HMO and an optional Vision Plan through UnitedHealthcare.
 For information about the Dental plan, click here.
 For more information on the Vision Plan, click here.

 Remember that you must make an election each year, or you will automatically be defaulted to individual medical coverage and no dental or vision coverage.
-Your existing medical waiver, family medical coverage and/or any dental elections will not carry over to the new academic year.
+Your existing medical waiver, family medical coverage and/or any dental and vision elections will not carry over to the new academic year.

 For all inquiries regarding insurance benefits, enrollment, or waivers, contact the NYU Langone Medical Center Benefits Office at (212) 404-3787.

 Class of 2020: August 8, 2016 - August 31, 2017